Share This Article

 Similarly, bilingual teens outperformed monolingual teens when tested on various tasks that assessed executive brain functions like attention and working memory.

-How to Help Your Child Overcome Language Anxiety?
+How to Help Your Child Overcome Foreign Language Anxiety?

 Here are a few things to remember when you develop strategies to help your child overcome foreign language learning anxiety: